Ford slumps 10% after being hit by chip shortage, drags down rival GM, suppliers

-Autos & TransportationFord slumps 10% after being hit by chip shortage, drags down rival GM, suppliers

-Shares of U.S. automaker Ford Motor Co (F.N) fell more than 10% on Thursday, after it warned the global semiconductor chip shortage could cut its second-quarter vehicle production in half, a dour outlook for rivals and key suppliers.
+(Reuters) - Shares of U.S. automaker Ford Motor Co fell more than 10% on Thursday, after it warned the global semiconductor chip shortage could cut its second-quarter vehicle production in half, a dour outlook for rivals and key suppliers.

 Analysts said the chip shortage is getting worse as Ford also reduced its full-year earnings before interest and taxes outlook even after handily beating Wall Street’s profit estimate for the first quarter, helped by pricing gains.